IohannesPaullusMD/candiez-cafe-web-app/README.md

      ```bash
      copy .env.example .env
      ```
-   - Update the variables in your new `.env` file with your specific configuration values
+   - Update the variables in your new `.env` file with your specific configuration values.